WebODM/oats/README.md

 ![oats-icon](https://user-images.githubusercontent.com/1951843/47456353-42314880-d7a2-11e8-8fb1-81815ba78353.png)

-# OpenDroneMap Automated Testing Suite
+# ODM Automated Testing Suite

-An intuitive set of tools and scripts to test and analyze datasets processed with OpenDroneMap favoring convention over configuration.
+An intuitive set of tools and scripts to test and analyze datasets processed with ODM favoring convention over configuration.

 ## Requirements